 At the current rate, it is clear that Camp Lejeune litigation’s plaintiffs will not have smooth sailing to justice.
 The road ahead is marked by major fights between both parties.
 As of now, the court has issued an order for the deadline and steps involved in the Track 1 discovery pool.

 This process will include the discovery phase, the motions before trial, the planning for settlements, and trial specifics or details.
-Both sides are concentrating on gathering evidence, reviewing expert witnesses, and making other arrangements for trials and settlements.
+Both sides are concentrating on gathering evidence, analyzing expert witnesses, and making other arrangements for trials and settlements.